netnutmike/screeps/walkthrough.md

 In all levels and modes, builders are only built if needed.
 The same is true with rampart repairers, wall repairers, etc.  If they are not needed there is no need to waste the energy to build them.
 This is good to know because it can help you decide if you want to build something now after the buildig is done or wait until your next build mode.

 At this point to sit back and wait until the next level.

+## Level 3

 Once you reach level 3 the room will go into new room mode and will be waiting for you to place construction.
 Once you place construction the room will enter into build mode.
 You want to place the 5 new extentions and the tower.
 Tower placement is important.
 It can reach the entire room but losing energy the further it goes.
 I typically try to place the tower in the middle somewhere.
 After your first room you will have a better idea where to place it for your next room.
 You are constantly learning with this game.

 As mentioned above, you can place more roads now or wait until the grow mode.
 The more work there is to do for the build the longer it will take to get into grow mode.